Warm weather is in the air, and all of Meewasin’s rural sites and trails are now open!

-Meewasin wants to remind the public to still take caution near the river as the current and sandbars can be unpredictable.
-“Due to the scouring action of the river, access to these sites may be a bit more difficult to and traverse and the sandbars that used to be there may be receded or gone completely.”
+Meewasin wants to remind the public to take caution near the river as the current and sandbars can be unpredictable.
+“Due to the scouring action of the river, access to these sites may be a bit more difficult to traverse and the sandbars that used to be there may be receded or gone completely.”
 Warns Meewasin Resource Management Officer, Renny Grilz.

-Recap of safety precautions to keep top of mind when visiting the Meewasin Valley:
+Meewasin would like to recap some safety precautions to keep top of mind when visiting the Meewasin Valley:

 - Physical Distancing: COVID-19 precautions are still in effect, with physical distancing guidelines available on our website and on many of our trailhead signage.